Gayatri1626/ImageClassification_using_CNN/README.md

 By following these steps and incorporating additional enhancements, such as experimenting with different model architectures, optimizers, and evaluation metrics, the CIFAR-10 image classification model can be developed, trained, and evaluated effectively.

-## Contact

-For any inquiries or feedback, please contact (gayatrighorpade409@gmail.com)
 ### Future Work

 There are several potential avenues for future work and improvement in the CIFAR-10 image classification project: